wehs7661/ensemble_md/docs/simulations.rst

 4. Input MDP parameters
 =======================
-As mentioned above, a template MDP file should have all the parameters that will be shared across all replicas.
+As mentioned above, a template MDP file should have all the parameters commonly shared across all replicas.
 It should also define the coupling parameters for the whole range of states so that different MDP files can be customized for different replicas.
 For a REXEE simulation launched by the CLI :code:`run_REXEE`, any GROMACS MDP parameter that could potentially lead to issues in the REXEE simulation will raise a warning.
-If the number of warnings is larger than the value specified for the flag `-m`/`--maxwarn` in the CLI :code:`run_REXEE`, the simulation will error out.
-To avoid warnings arised from MDP specification, we need to take extra care for the following MDP parameters:
+If the number of warnings is larger than the value specified for the flag :code:`-m`/:code:`--maxwarn` in the CLI :code:`run_REXEE`, the simulation will error out.
+To avoid warnings arised from MDP specification, users need to take extra care for the following MDP parameters:

 - We recommend setting :code:`lmc_seed = -1` so that a different random seed